Healthy Homes Assessment Maraenui

 Draught Stopping Maraenui

-If you can feel external air getting in, or see the air is clear from a hole or gap or crack, then it is likely a crack or an opening that requirements sealing in some way.
-Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit within the home need seals.
-For example, if the open fireplace isn’t used it could cause draughts, and should be shut off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air coming in or the air is clear from a hole or gap and you can feel it, it is probably a gap or hole which requirements sealing in somehow.
+Large gaps and cracks should be sealed permanently.
+Any gaps greater than 3mm that let air in or out within your home need seals.
+For instance, if an open fireplace isn’t used it can create draughts.
+This must be sealed off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.

-There is no need to block off holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for movement within the building when the household heats and cools, in order to let them be opened and closed rather instead of being stuck.
-We will inspect every window and door in the Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the building as the house is heated and cools to allow them to be opened and closed rather than securing.
+We will check the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections